13TRIS/13TRIS/docs/SRS.md

 We are aiming to keep the needed storaged data e.g. cookies as small as possible.

 #### 3.4.3 App perfomance / Response time
-To provide the best App perfomance we aim to keep the response time as low as possible.
+To provide the best app perfomance we aim to keep the response time as low as possible.
 This will make the user experience much better.

 ### 3.5 Supportability